Rangoric/BattleTech-Campaign/Campiagn Information.md

 Now being stationed on Nejiro.
 Welcomed by Julia Sato.

+The Chiji is an unknown, sounds like a an organization or person representing such.

 At Camp Haken with The Hands of the Goddess, IronBorn and Loyalty Forsaken.